Enercon Group, Inc. Energy Management and Marine Consultants

 Course Topics

-This one-day course provides an excellent overview of the Liquefied Gases currently used and transported by ship around the world today including LNG, LPG, Ammonia, and the chemical gases, their sources, uses, markets, hazards/requirements, handling, storage, measurement, the tanks they are stored in and the specialty ships that carry them.
+This course provides an excellent overview of the Liquefied Gases currently used and transported by ship around the world today including LNG, LPG, Ammonia, and the chemical gases, their sources, uses, markets, hazards/requirements, handling, storage, measurement, the tanks they are stored in and the specialty ships that carry them.
 Among the topics covered will be:

 • State of Matter - Solids / Liquids / Gases